tangle-network/relayer/README.md

 rustup update
 ```

 Great!
-Now your Rust environment is ready! 🚀🚀
+Now your Rust environment is ready!

-Lastly, install

-- [DVC](https://dvc.org/) is used for fetching large ZK files and managing them alongside git
-- [substrate.io](https://docs.substrate.io/main-docs/install/) may require additional dependencies

-🚀🚀 Your environment is complete! 🚀🚀

 ---